karthik198500/TripFareProcessor/README.md

 to rest api and process the incoming file.
 But we need proper UI for this to upload the file on another hand we can consider this as service which takes incoming events, each event consisting a input file.

+# Design
+* I am following KISS principle and keeping it simple.
+At present we are reading/writing to a file, in case input/output ways changes, we can code to interface and write corresponding classes which override them and this can be controlled using configuration.
+You can use something like reader/writer interfaces which can do this
+*

 # Further Enhancements
 * Print customer journies for a month and date